MatthewDeWaal888/PROG7311-POE-Part2-ST10069070/README.md

 **Step 2:** Open this project with Visual Studio.

-**Step 3:** This project uses Entity Framework Core as its local database.
+**Step 3:** This project uses Entity Framework Core on a SQLite database.
 You must run the following command to create the database on your device.
 Enter this command in the Package Manager Console: **update-database AgriEnergyConnect_ST10069070**.
 This will create the database to your local device.
-Open SQL-Server Object Explorer to view the database.
+Use any SQLite Database Management System to view the database.
 The database will be pre-populated with data to use.

 **Step 4:** In Visual Studio, you can build and run the project by clicking on the green arrow button.
 You can use **https** or **IIS Express** when running the web application.
 The recommended option to use is **IIS Express**.